NateAustin/fmod-jni/README.md

 * If you wish to rebuild the SWIG bindings (i.e. you're contributing to this project, THANKS!) then you need to place the contents of the /FMOD Studio API/api folder in the fmod_api folder in this project.
 * swig.exe must be in your PATH.
 * see the runswig.bat file for the swig command line I'm using.
 Feel free to make a more cross-platform script if it pleases you.
 SWIG will generate /c_jni_wrapper/fmod_wrap.c and a whole bunch of java files in fmod-jni-jar/java_generated_src
+* The SWIG source file is fmodjni.i, in the project root.
+SWIG can do a bunch of complicated stuff, and I am a NOOB at it.
 * once you've run swig you'll need to regenerate the dynamic libs for your OS(es).
 I don't have any kind of build system for this yet, I've just been pressing rebuild in Visual Studio and manually copying files around.
 Honestly I really don't know the right way to do it so I'd appreciate some advice.
 What kind of build script do people use when working on cross platform c++ and java?

 ## License